Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 Dallas Divorce Lawyers Handling High-Value Marital Estates

-Our Dallas divorce attorneys have the experience and resources to resolve big cases with the most challenging property characterization, valuation, and division issues.
-We are on the short list for successful entrepreneurs, professional athletes, C-suite executives, and their spouses to handle matters involving complex multi-million-dollar estates, hidden assets, a wide variety of business interests, and disputes regarding prenuptial and post-marital agreements.
+Our Dallas divorce attorneys have the experience and resources to resolve large cases involving the most complex property characterization, valuation, and division issues.
+Entrepreneurs, professional athletes, C-suite executives, and their spouses trust us in matters that include multi-million-dollar estates, hidden assets, diverse business interests, and disputes related to prenuptial and post-marital agreements.

-Handling high-value marital estates requires a sophisticated understanding of asset management, tax implications, and long-term financial planning.
-Our team diligently works to uncover all assets, including offshore accounts, investment portfolios, and business holdings, ensuring comprehensive evaluation and fair division in court.
-With meticulous attention to detail, we advocate for transparency and accuracy in financial disclosures, striving to protect our clients' financial interests both during and after the divorce proceedings.
-Engaging with external financial experts and appraisers, when necessary, allows us to present well-rounded, credible testimonies that support our clients' claims.
+Handling high-value marital estates requires a solid understanding of asset management, tax considerations, and long-term financial planning.
+Our team diligently examines all assets—offshore accounts, investment portfolios, and business holdings—to ensure every item receives proper evaluation and equitable division in court.
+We emphasize transparency and accuracy in financial disclosures, working to protect your financial interests during and after divorce proceedings.
+When necessary, we engage financial experts and appraisers for well-supported, credible testimony that strengthens your position.

 Protecting The Best Interests Of Your Children

-In every case, we focus on negotiating an agreed-upon custody, child support, and parenting plan that fits the family’s values and unique circumstances, fosters a strong and civil co-parenting relationship to the extent possible, and minimizes future disputes.
-But we are also ready to litigate these issues through trial when necessary to achieve our client's goals and protect the best interests of the children.
+For every case, we focus on negotiating custody, child support, and parenting arrangements tailored to the family’s values and circumstances.
+We strive to promote healthy co-parenting relationships and minimize future conflicts.
+When necessary, we are prepared to litigate to achieve our client’s objectives and protect the children’s best interests.

 Collaborative Divorce In Texas

-Our family law firm has guided numerous clients through the collaborative divorce process to avoid the cost, stress, and uncertainty of adversarial litigation.
-Collaborative divorce is a confidential settlement process where specially trained lawyers help spouses negotiate a binding divorce agreement without going to court.
-The collaborative process incentivizes both spouses to settle – because if they don’t reach a final agreement in this process, they must start over, hire new lawyers, and proceed with formal litigation.
+Our family law firm has guided many clients through the collaborative divorce process to avoid the cost, stress, and uncertainty of courtroom litigation.
+Collaborative divorce is a private settlement process where trained lawyers help spouses negotiate binding agreements outside the courtroom.
+The collaborative process motivates both spouses to settle, as not reaching an agreement requires them to hire new attorneys and start formal litigation.

 Dallas Divorce FAQ